docker/docs/docker-hub/repos.md

 The image is then uploaded and available for use by your teammates and/or the community.

-## Private Repositories
+## Private repositories

-Private repositories allow you keep container images private, either to your own account or within an organization or team.
+Private repositories let you keep container images private, either to your own account or within an organization or team.

-To create a private repo select **Private** when creating a private repo:
+To create a private repository, select **Private** when creating a repository:

 ![Create Private Repo](images/repo-create-private.png)

-You can also make an existing repository private by going to the repo's **Settings** tab:
+You can also make an existing repository private by going to its **Settings** tab:

 ![Convert Repo to Private](images/repo-make-private.png)

 You get one private repository for free with your Docker Hub user account (not usable for organizations you're a member of).
 If you need more private repositories for your user account, upgrade your Docker Hub plan from your [Billing Information](https://hub.docker.com/billing/plan) page.

 Once the private repository is created, you can `push` and `pull` images to and from it using Docker.